Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 |243|    81    |LAA |2024-10-06|   Sun   | Oct | FALSE |

-In this section, we are going to dive into regression in a little more rigorous fashion.
-I highly recommend purchasing a book on regression.
-There are many great examples.
-My current favorite is "An R Companion to Applied Regression." [@Fox2019] by John Fox and Sanford Weisberg.It is very practical and doesn't dwell on theory.
+In this section, we are going to dive into regression in a little more rigorous fashion.Again, I highly recommend purchasing a book on regression and my current favorite is "An R Companion to Applied Regression." [@Fox2019] by John Fox and Sanford Weisberg.
+It is very practical and doesn't dwell on theory.
 There are lots of statistical terms you will need to be familiar with to really dig into it.
 These include:

 - Hypothesis testing
 - Normality